-In the event that a connection still cannot be made, check the telescopic antenna to ensure that it is powered on and that the LED is shining.
+In the event that a connection still cannot be made, check the Fusion Light control unit to ensure that it is powered on and that the trigger LED is shining.
 After the connection is made, the LED will illuminate with a blue color.
-If the LED is red then the batteries must be changed on the telescopic antenna.
+If the battery LED is blinking then the internal battery must be charged.